Shifta War: Local effects

 The increased poverty rate and proliferation of arms also led to more crime and banditry.
 The insecurity remained problematic through the 1990s, and forced herders to have their cattle graze in restricted security zones, increasing their vulnerability to drought.
 The war thus marked the beginning of decades of violent crackdowns and repressive measures by the police in the NFD, coupled with trumped-up allegations and unsubtle innuendo on the part of the Kenyan media, charging the region's almost-exclusively Somali inhabitants with "banditry" and other vices.
 The Ogaden War and growing instability of Somalia also resulted in foreign bandits crossing the border to operate in the NFD, causing further insecurity.

 The worst abuses by security forces in the NFD took place during the 1980s.
 A particularly violent incident referred to as the Wagalla Massacre took place in 1984, when the Kenyan provincial commissioner ordered security forces to gather 5,000 men of the Somali Degodia clan onto the airstrip at Wagalla, Wajir, open fire on them, and then attempt to hide their bodies.
 In the year 2000, the government admitted to having killed 380 people, though independent estimates put the toll at over 2,000.

 Not until late 2000 and the administration of Provincial Commissioner Mohammoud Saleh – a Somali—was there a serious drop in violent activities, partially attributable to Saleh's zero tolerance policy towards abuse by security forces.
 Ironically, Saleh himself was the target of the local police, having been arrested and booked several times.
 Wearing plain clothes, Saleh was apparently mistaken for an ordinary inhabitant of the NFD.

 Ex-NPPPP leader Degho Maalim Stamboul eventually went into exile in Somalia, and only returned to Kenya in the 2010s.
 He remains one of the few firm supporters of a union of Kenya's northeast with Somalia.
-By the 2010s, most separatists in northeastern Kenya were instead backing autonomy or proposing new state, fully independent from both Kenya as well as Somalia, while the concept of Greater Somalia has become fringe view.
+By the 2010s, most separatists in northeastern Kenya were instead backing autonomy or proposing a new state, fully independent from both Kenya as well as Somalia, while the concept of Greater Somalia has become fringe view.